Creating Multithreaded Applications in .NET Compact Framework 2.0

 }

-The threads are made either to call Process1-Action1 or Process1-Action2 and it is made to update the data depending upon the passed on values.
-Once the actions in performing the loop are over, you can make your application or the flow to return to any of the counters.
-Accordingly provide buttons so that any one of the threads could be invoked.
-Furnished below are the codes that is expected to perform the above-mentioned scenario:
+The threads will call either Process1.Action1 or Process1.Action2 and update the data depending on the passed values.
+Once the loop actions are complete, you can make your application return to any of the counters.
+You'll provide buttons so that threads can be invoked.

 private bool Thread1Done;